Officer Women Leadership Symposium (OWLS)

 Once registered, access your preferred OWLS Small Group Discussion (4:00p – 4:30p EDT) using the link below:

-Hybrid event held at George Mason University and offered virtually for those who cannot attend in person.
+Hosted at George Mason University with a virtual option for those who cannot attend in person.

-• 13 April, 2023 9:00-4:30pm: Professional development workshops, opportunities to network with top-caliber, military friendly employers and resources that assist military women in advancing their career goals and/or making successful career transitions after their military service.
+• 2 April, 2025 9:00-5:00pm: Career Workshop – Professional development workshops, opportunities to network with top-caliber, military friendly employers and resources that assist military women in advancing their career goals and/or making successful career transitions after their military service.

-• 14 April, 2023 9:00-4:30pm: Keynotes, panel discussion, and inspiring speakers in an event that brings together fellow women military and veteran leaders, experts, innovators, and thought leaders from all services.
+• 2-3 April, 2025 9:00-5:30pm: OWLS – Keynotes, panel discussion, and inspiring speakers in an event that brings together fellow women military and veteran leaders, experts, innovators, and thought leaders from all services.

 Transportation and Location